 After signing to a subsidiary of Warner Bros., Derulo began making the transition from behind-the-scenes songwriter to mainstream performer.
 His first hit arrived during the summer of 2009, when he wrapped a sample of Imogen Heap's "Hide and Seek" (a song made popular by its appearance in the second season finale of The O.C., as well as the Saturday Night Live sketch Dear Sister) around a sleek modern soul beat.
-Titled "Whatcha Say," the song topped the Billboard charts and cracked the Top Ten in multiple foreign countries, including Canada, Australia, Sweden, Switzerland, and the U.K. A second single, "In My Head," peaked at number five in America, and Derulo's full-length debut album arrived in early 2010.
+Titled "Whatcha Say," the song topped the Billboard Hot 100 and cracked the Top Ten in other territories, including Canada, Australia, Sweden, Switzerland, and the U.K. A second single, "In My Head," peaked at number five in the U.S., and Derulo's full-length debut album arrived in early 2010.
 Future History followed in 2011, along with its hit single "Don't Wanna Go Home."

 At the start of 2012, he embarked on the Future History Tour, but broke one of his vertebrae during rehearsals.
 As a result of his neck injury, he canceled the entire tour.
 Recuperating and reflecting upon his injury, he announced details of his new album and released the single "The Other Side" in April 2013.
 Derulo's follow-up, "Talk Dirty," featuring 2 Chainz, shot to number three on the pop chart during the summer of 2013, and the album Tattoos was released in September in most territories.
 The U.S. received a retooled version of the album in 2014 titled Talk Dirty.
-It featured several new tracks, including "Wiggle" featuring Snoop Dogg, which reached the Top Ten in the summer of 2014. ~ Jason Thurston & Andrew Leahey, Rovi
+It featured several new tracks, including "Wiggle" featuring Snoop Dogg, which reached the Top Ten in the summer of 2014.
+With guest spots from Stevie Wonder, Jennifer Lopez, Keith Urban, and others, Everything Is 4 followed in 2015.
+The album featured the Top Ten single "Want to Want Me" and coincided with Derulo's new job as judge on the 12th season of So You Think You Can Dance.
+The following year, his biggest singles were compiled for Platinum Hits. ~ Jason Thurston & Andrew Leahey, Rovi